 I know what you’re thinking.
 Why do supplement companies break whey down into hydroslates if it’s not required for easy consumption?
 Because supplements (like hydrolyzed whey protein) is the hypo-allergenic form of whey.
 Some folks are allergic to intact whey protein but it’s nearly impossible to be allergic to the broken down hydrolysates.

 Hydrolyzed whey is like the hot, young cousin of whey protein.
 It comes from the same gene pool, containing the same amino acid and microfraction content, but the hydrolyzed version is smaller and faster.Mens Journal

-Yes, whey protein is complete because it contains 20 amino acids, including all 9 essential amino acids.
+- Whey protein is a complete protein because it contains 20 amino acids, including all 9 essential amino acids.
 It is, by definition, a complete protein source.

-But, this is exactly where the comparison gets complicated and requires further exploration.
-Collagen contains a different spectrum of amino acids.
+This is exactly where the comparison gets complicated and requires further exploration because collagen contains a different spectrum of amino acids.

 If you’re truly interested in getting healthy, you’ll be interested to know that this way of talking about protein dates back to the 19th century, long before we understood very much about metabolism and before we had a clue about DNA and the role of amino acids in regulating growth at the genetic level.

 If all you look at when deciding to eat a given food is whether it’s amino acid profile contains the 9 our bodies can’t make, you’re hardly looking at the ‘complete’ story.Dr.
 Cate, M.D.